ROY15/Bookpedeal/README.md

 To create the database in your system:
 1. open in your browser: "http://localhost/phpmyadmin/"
 2. create a database - 'booksweb' manually
-3. Go to import tab in 'booksweb' db and select the file 'booksweb.sql' from 'PYTHON PROJECT' folder.
+3. Go to import tab in 'booksweb' db and we will file from daatbase.zip.
 4. Ensure two tables are imported - 'book_book_data' & 'book_notify_me' with 2L and 5 rows respectively.